lrq3000/oamps/README.md

 Although oamps provide some functions to send commands to servers (such as --exec and --execdelay), they are merely provided as a mean to ease servers administration by automating some tasks, but remotely accessing a server via rcon is not in this scope.
 Plus, oamps only sends commands, it does not show any feedback or result.

 If you want to remotely manage your server via rcon, there are a lot of tools to do just that, such as crcon (opensource, http://sourceforge.net/projects/crcon/).

+- [[: not found
+Just use ./oamps.sh or bash oamps.sh instead of sh oamps.sh, this should fix your problem.

+- Cannot launch a server
+First make sure you chmodded both oamps.sh and your OA server binary: chmod +x oamps.sh chmod +x oa_ded.*

+If you still cannot launch a server, you can either check your gamelog (g_log) to see what happened and if there were any errors, or use oamps.sh -v to get a verbose information, which will tell you the full commandline that is used to launch your server.
+Then copy the commandline and try to launch the server by yourself to see the direct output.

+- Server crash: couldn't load default.cfg
+default.cfg is located inside the primary pak: pak0.pk3 .
+So if you get this error, this simply means that your binary could not find the paks.
+You should check your basepath and homepath if you specified +set fs_basepath or +set fs_homepath (the baseoa folder, containing the pk3, should reside INSIDE the homepath or basepath, so if you set basepath to "baseoa", you have to put your pk3s inside baseoa/baseoa/*.pk3 )

+- ALWAYS try "vstr nextmap" to check that the server finds all maps in rotation, else it will cause a bug where at the end of the game, the game will restart on the same map but players will be stuck at the waiting score screen!

 EXTENDED USAGE
 --------------